Rain

 “Touch my mind, and accept some of my thoughts and feelings.”

-“With this gift, talent, and some practice, perhaps you’ll learn to glide freely through other minds, and build the wintzals.”
+“With this gift, and some practice, perhaps you’ll learn to glide freely through other minds, build the wintzals, and free children like your son from death.”

 Alone